Point-DAE: Denoising Autoencoders for Self-supervised Point Cloud Learning: Experiments

 \subsection{Self-supervised Pre-training}

-Following \cite{wang2021unsupervised,yu2021point,pang2022masked}, we conduct self-supervised pre-training on the ShapeNet dataset \cite{shapenet2015}, which contains about $51$K samples shared by $55$ categories.
-We validate our Point-MA2E with point cloud encoders of PointNet \cite{qi2017pointnet}, DGCNN \cite{wang2019dynamic}, standard Transformer \cite{yu2021point,pang2022masked}, and the hierarchical Transformer \cite{zhang2022point}.
-Especially, for the hierarchical Transformer encoder, we follow \cite{zhang2022point} to adopt multi-scale masking and a hierarchical patch decoder, leading to the Multi-scale Point-MA2E (Point-M2A2E).
+For most downstream tasks except for the 3D object detection, we conduct self-supervised pre-training on the ShapeNet dataset \cite{shapenet2015}, which contains about $51$K samples shared by $55$ categories, following \cite{wang2021unsupervised,yu2021point,pang2022masked}.
+For the 3D object detection, we follow \cite{liu2022masked} to pre-train our model with the ScanNetv2 dataset \cite{dai2017scannet}, which includes $1,201$, $312$, and $100$ scenes for training, validation, and test, respectively.
+We validate our Point-DAE with point cloud encoders of PointNet \cite{qi2017pointnet}, PointNet++ \cite{qi2017pointnet++}, DGCNN \cite{wang2019dynamic}, standard Transformer \cite{yu2021point,pang2022masked}, Point Transformer \cite{zhao2021point}, and the hierarchical Transformer \cite{zhang2022point}.
+Especially, for standard Transformer, we construct the encoder and decoder with $12$ and $4$ Transformer blocks, respectively.
+Each Transformer block contains $384$ dimension and $6$ heads.
+For the hierarchical Transformer encoder, we follow \cite{zhang2022point} to adopt multi-scale masking and a hierarchical patch decoder.
 The AdamW optimizer \cite{loshchilov2017decoupled} and the cosine learning rate schedule \cite{loshchilov2016sgdr} are used to train the network.
 The total training epochs, initial learning rate, and number of points are respectively set as $300$, $0.001$, and $1024$ unless otherwise specified.